SDKs

 ## Related Guides

-- [Agents](https://mailrith.com/developers/agents.md): Mailrith exposes a compact discovery stack for AI agents: llms files on the marketing site, version metadata on the API root, the versioned OpenAPI contract, authenticated capability discovery, and official SDK and MCP entry points once a workspace key is available.
+- [Agents](https://mailrith.com/developers/agents.md): Mailrith exposes a compact discovery stack for AI agents: llms files on the marketing site, version metadata on the API root, the versioned OpenAPI contract, authenticated capability discovery, and official SDK and MCP entry points after a workspace key is available.

 - [Quickstart](https://mailrith.com/developers/quickstart.md): Start with one workspace API key, one authenticated request, and the generated response envelope.
-This page covers the minimum needed to go from zero to a working subscriber sync.
+This page covers the minimum steps needed to create a working subscriber sync.